kristjanjansen/eden/README.md

 💻 Source: [/soil](/soil)

-A CLI application prototype, implemented in Typescript and Ink library https://github.com/vadimdemedes/ink.
+Soil is a CLI application prototype, implemented in Typescript and Ink library https://github.com/vadimdemedes/ink.

-It includes "Hello World" command made with React components and also a set of Mocha / Chai UI tests.
+It includes the "Hello World" command made with React components and also a set of Mocha / Chai UI tests.

 ## 3. Trellis